kap6006/CMPSC-463-Portfolio-Optimization-Project/README.md

 ## **Project Goals:**

-The primary objective of this project is to create a robust investment planning tool that utilizes advanced statistical and optimization algorithms to aid in effective asset allocation.
+The primary objective of this project is to create a robust investment planning tool that utilizes advanced statistical and graph algorithms to aid in effective asset allocation.
 Our goal is to simplify investment decisions, provide strategic diversification of portfolios, and minimize financial risks for investors.
-By minimizing this financial risk and helping formulate investment strategy we can help increase happiness by reducing stress.
+By minimizing this financial risk we can help increase happiness by reducing stress.

 ## **Project Significance:**

 This project is significant as it addresses the need for a methodical approach to investment planning.
-By harnessing the power of Modern Portfolio Theory and Particle Swarm Optimization, ZenWealth is set to offer investors a scientific approach to understanding stock correlations and market trends, hence contributing to a safer investing space and increasing happiness.
+By harnessing the power of Divide and Conquer algorithms, ZenWealth is set to offer investors a scientific approach to understanding stock correlations and market trends, hence contributing to a safer investing space and increasing happiness.

-## **Modern Portfolio Theory(MPT):**

-MPT is the mathematical framework we use to conceptualize building a portfolio that maximized returns with a reasonable level of risk.
-The main idea of MPT is diversification by achieving an optimal mix of investments.
-Some investments are high risk and high return while others are low risk and low return.
-According to MPT, an optimal portfolio will have a combination of these types of investments with the portfolio overall having maximum return with minimal risk.
-For evaluating, we use statistical measures such as variance(the squared deviation of stock return) and correlation(the relationship of price action between stocks).

-## **Particle Swarm Optimization(PSO):**

-We apply PSO in our program to optimize based on the framework of MPT.
-Particle Swarm Optimization algorithms are inspired by phenoma observed in nature, particularly the coordination of large flocks of birds and schools of fish.
-For example, birds individually use their cognitive and social abilities to search and move towards objectives such as food and water.
-Similarly, this optimization technique initializes with a 'swarm' stochastically and then each particle within the swarm moves toward possible solutions.

-## **Descriptions of Different Part of the Program:**

-### **Input Parameters**
-The first code chunk of the notebook is to set parameters for the program such as the dates to pull stock data from and things like number of iterations and setting a goal for minimum risk of maximum sharpe value.

-### **Import Stock Data**
-We used the yfinance library which can pull data from Yahoo Finance to create datasets for our program.
-We made functions to pull data in the StockPull.py file to be used in the main notebook file.

-### **Implement Modern Portfolio Theory**
-Then we set up the dataframes used later in the program using the data extracted earlier.
-The dataframes created are based on MPT.
-We use the pandas library for matrix manipulation and create dataframes for returns, excess returns, and expected returns.

-### **Functions for Evaluating Financial Values**

-### **Import Stock Data**

 ## **Step-by-Step Instructions to Run the Notebook in Google Colab**